Columbia City of Women Honoree

-On August 10, 1948, Donella Brown Wilson took her place in line among hundreds of African American citizens living in the Ward 9 voting precinct.
+On August 10, 1948, Donella Brown Wilson took her place in line among hundreds of Black citizens living in the Ward 9 voting precinct.
 They joined an estimated 30,000 black voters, newly enfranchised by the recent court rulings Elmore v.
 Rice and Brown v.
 Baskin, in casting ballots in South Carolina’s Democratic Primary “for the first time in history.”
 Wilson, by then a 39-year-old mother, was one of many who voted for the first time that day.
 She never missed another election, voting in local, state, and national contests for the next 70 years.

 Donella Roberta Brown was born on May 24, 1909, on the Peterkin Plantation in Fort Motte, Calhoun County, where her grandparents and great-grandparents were once enslaved, and where her parents, Henry and Minnie Bryant Brown, continued to work as sharecroppers.
 An only child, Brown lived with her parents and maternal grandmother, Mary Weeks Bryant, in a three-room house with no water or electricity.
 She did not have access to formal schooling, and instead learned to “read” by studying the pages of a Sears & Roebuck catalog and by listening to her grandmother read from the Bible.
 Her grandmother, who was a domestic worker and head gardener at Lang Syne, also served as a cultural liaison between the plantation’s black tenants and its white owner, Julia Peterkin.
 Peterkin, who once called Mary Weeks Bryant her “best black friend,” used the broad strokes of her life as inspiration for the title character in Scarlet Sister Mary, which won the Pulitzer Prize in 1929.
 Life on the plantation was not dissimilar to the time before slavery ended; each morning, Brown’s parents, relatives, and neighbors would gather in “the yard” to receive their labor assignment.
 Brown recalled “boiling clothes and making soap and canning in jars” as a young child.